Dinorwig Quarry Photography Workshops Eryri (Snowdonia)

 • Is the host photographer an experienced teacher?

-Simon Kitchin has over 15years of helping people improve their photography skills having taught hundreds of photographers and also has professional teaching qualifications: BA (Hons) Degree in Education & Training.
+Simon Kitchin has over 15 years of helping people improve their photography skills having taught hundreds of photographers and also has professional teaching qualifications: BA (Hons) Degree in Education & Training.

-The Dinorwig workshop requires both a good head for heights and a high level of fitness and mobility.
+• Workshop 1 which explores the higher levels of Dinorwig quarry requires both a good head for heights and a high level of fitness and mobility.
 Total distance walked is approx 4 miles with significant height gain of approx 700ft utilising often uneven, undulating and some steep paths through quarry workings.
-Unfortunately the workshop is unsuitable for those with limited mobility or low fitness levels.

 • What do I need to bring with me on the workshop?